angelolimeta/Base-Editors-Yeast/README.md

 This repository contains scripts and data for analysis of sequencing data from **Skrekas et al. 2022**.

-- Last update: 2022-02-02
+- Last update: 2022-02-03

 This repository is administered by Angelo Limeta (@angelolimeta), Division of Systems and Synthetic Biology, Department of Biology and Biological Engineering, Chalmers University of Technology.

 ### NGS data processing and analysis

-Illumina reads from the mutagenesis experiments have been processed through a Snakemake based pipeline in order to tally up rare variants.
+Illumina reads from the mutagenesis experiments have been processed through a [Snakemake](https://snakemake.github.io/) based pipeline in order to detect and tally up rare variants.
 In brief, the pipeline consists of the following steps:
 - Merging of perfectly complimentary paired-end reads using [NGmerge](https://github.com/jsh58/NGmerge)
 - Alignment to reference using the burrows-wheeler aligner
 - Ultradeep pileup of reads using BCFtools

+The pipeline can be run locally on a computer with enough RAM / storage.
+The pileup step is the most resource intensive and time consuming.
+When running the pipeline on a 2018 MacBook Pro (16Gb RAM, 2,3 GHz Quad-Core Intel Core i5) it took approximately 2-3h in order to fully process the data included in this repository.

 **How to re-run the pipeline:**